-While you’re thinking of your own goals for the New Year, why not also take the time to look at where your Project Office (PMO) is and where you want to take it in the New Year?
+While you’re thinking of your own goals for the New Year, why not also take the time to look at where your Project Office (Project Team) is and where you want to take it in the New Year?
 If you’re stuck for ideas, we’ve put together some resolutions you can use to get started.

 1. Increase ongoing education.
 As project workloads ramp up, project management training is one of the first things moved to the back burner.
 Instead, resolve this year to keep your project management team’s education on the priority list.
 Schedule classes early and be sure everyone on the team has the opportunity to learn something new.